joshhornby/joshhornby.github.io/_posts/2025-10-27-local-optimisation.md

 This is Local Optimisation in action.
 Teams make rational decisions within their scope that create irrational outcomes for the company or other teams.
 Each decision makes perfect sense from the team's perspective, and the problems only become visible when you zoom out.

-## Why Teams Make Locally Optimal Decisions
+## Why teams make locally optimal decisions

-I don't believe teams do this on purpose; [they respond to their incentive structure](/culture-follows-incentives).
+I don't believe teams do this on purpose.
+[They respond to their incentive structure](/culture-follows-incentives).
 Engineering teams normally get measured on what they can control:

 - Feature delivery against roadmap commitments
 - Code quality and test coverage